davidngu3/Popa/README.md

-Welcome to **POPA**!
+# Welcome to **POPA**!

 ![POPA](assets/popa_display.png?raw=true "Popa")

-We had a blast during this DSC Hackathon, and could not thank you enough for this opportunity!
+We had a blast during this DSC Retro Hackathon, thank you for the opportunity!

 # Inspiration
-We were inspired by our favourite games, Tetris, Breakout, Pacman.
-We took the best parts of each game and attempted to weave it into our game.
-(I.e the music, the graphics, the mechanics).
+We were inspired by our favourite retro games such as Tetris, Breakout, Pacman.
+We took the best parts of each game, like combos and blocks from Tetris, the scoring systems from Breakout, and the music inspiration from all three.

 We believe that art and music play a big part in a good game.
-We tried to go for retro art and retro music that matched our theme.
+We made it a high priority to create retro art and music that matched our overall theme.

 # Requirements
+Popa runs on Google Chrome, preferably.
+Other web browsers may work but all testing was done on Chrome, so we recommend it.
-To be able to run this game you need GOOGLE CHROME.
-I think haven't tried with others.
-Also refresh the page a couple times - because sometimes the font doesn't load.
-(You've got to play with Orbitron otherwise you can't say you've played the game.
+Aside: Also refresh the page a couple times - because sometimes the font doesn't load immediately.
+(You've got to play with Orbitron otherwise you can't say you've played the game) :)

+# Tech Stack
+We used Javascript in combination with a 2D game library Phaser 3 (it was our first time!)
+Game sprites designed in Piskel
+Background music designed in Reaper/Cakewalk

 # Credit
-Music produced by US.
+Background music designed and produced by us.
-Art owned by US.
-When I say US, I mean us not (United States).

-The background however, was taken from a free background website.
-"You can immediately use for your project with ease!" they said.
-SO we did.

-# Tech Stack
-We used JAVASCRIPT.
-Namely a very good library called Phaser.
-We researched and used Phaser for the first time today.
-(18th October 2020).
-It was very good with very clear API and a vast amount of useful functions.

-We used Piskel to generate our sprites.
-And Reaper/Cakewalk for music.
+All art designed and created by us (apart from background).

+Background art sourced from: https://edermunizz.itch.io/free-pixel-art-forest

 # Last Words
-Please Enjoy The Game.
+Please Enjoy The Game and best of luck to the other competitors!